 - 100% extra Bonus Points on all Base Points you earn, room upgrades, and more

 Marriott Bonvoy Brilliant™ American Express® Card*

 For a $450 annual fee, you’ll earn 6X Marriott Bonvoy Points on eligible purchases at participating Marriott Bonvoy hotels, 3X points at U.S. restaurants and on flights booked directly with airlines and 2X points on everything else.

-There is a 75,000-point bonus when you $3,000 in purchases in your first three months.
-Plus, you’ll receive $300 in statement credits each year of card membership for eligible purchases at participating Marriott Bonvoy hotels.
+Plus, you’ll receive up to $300 in statement credits each year of card membership for eligible purchases at participating Marriott Bonvoy hotels.